 When I first started working in this field, I received so many complaints from interviewers and clients alike, as they were unhappy that I answered every question with “it depends.”
 When to say I love you for the first time is different for every romantic relationship.
 Television producers were among the most frustrated with my responses.
 “Jessica.
 People want numbers.
 They want absolutes.
 You’re an expert.
 They want to hear from you.
 They don’t want to hear ‘it depends.’”
 But it really does depend!
 We’re sexual snowflakes, after all, and everyone goes at a different pace.

-I adjusted my language and began answering questions with “Research suggests… but every case in unique” and this seemed to appease them.
-The message remains the same, however: I can’t tell you how often you should have sex or how long you should wait to have sex or how long it should take to orgasm, because each person, each encounter, and each relationship is unique.
+I adjusted my language and began answering questions with “Research suggests… but every case is unique” and this seemed to appease them.
+The message remains the same, however: I can’t tell you how often you should have sex or how long you should wait to have sex or how long it should take to orgasm, because each person, each encounter, and each romantic relationship is unique.

 Each new relationship is unique (I said “I love you” on my second “date” with my husband fifteen years ago.
 I just couldn’t help myself and blurted it out), so I reached out to my followers on Twitter and Instagram to get their thoughts.
 Here is what they had to say:

-“Say it when you feel it man.
-It’s that simple.”
+- “Say it when you feel it, man.
+It’s that simple.” – Howie, 23

 - “Say it when you feel it.
-No games.”
+No games.” – Cris, 51